thomaskf/combineSomGerm/README.md

 ```
 For each position on the main germline file
 	if the normal cell record is 0/0
-		if this position appears in all other germline files and somatic files (and all tumor records are consistent when option -c is used),
+		if this position appears in all other germline files and somatic files (and all non-empty tumor records are consistent when option -c is used),
 			keep the position
 		else
 			ignore the position
 	    	end if
 	else
-	    if this position appears in all other germline files (and all tumor records are consistent when option -c is used),
+		if this position appears in all other germline files (and all non-empty tumor records are consistent when option -c is used),
 			keep the position
 		else
 			ignore the position
 		end if
 	end if
 end for
 ```